 While the destructive force of both rugby and American football tackles can cause some serious damage, we also want to look at the number of tackles in a game.

 In order to compare them accurately, let’s take a look at the average number of tackles in an NFL game during the 2016 season.
 Jerrell Freeman from the Chicago Bears led the league with just over seven tackles per game.

 Rugby players such as Robbie Henshaw can tackle 10 times or more in a game, which he did in Ireland’s thrilling victory over France in the first fixture of the 6 nations in 2018.

 This gives rugby another point, especially if you consider the protective gear American footballers have.

 Note: There are also more collisions in rugby such as rucks, mauls and scrums.
 This is also true for American Football as there are many blockers but overall there would be more tackles and hits per game across the board in Rugby due to the continuous play for 40 minutes each half and every player getting involved in some kind of tackle/hits/collisions.

 In terms of contact, then we can’t ignore injury risk.
 Direct comparison between sports is difficult due to differences in playing time and the severity of injuries that take place.

-1000 player hours would be around 750 games… so to compare this to american football suggests injury in rugby games is more likely to occur.
-More fatigue, plus more contacts equals more chance of injury even if each individual collision may not be as great, or the risk per contact being lower.
+1000 player hours would be around 750 games… so to compare this to American football suggests injury in rugby games is more likely to occur.
+More fatigue, plus more contacts equal more chance of injury even if each individual collision may not be as great, or the risk per contact being lower.

 We also need to consider the type of severe injury.
 The long term impact of head injuries have been well documented in American football, and increasingly rugby, with rule changes reflecting this in both sports over the last few years.